-For Mac OS, the Photoshop CS5 12.0.4 update includes some TWAIN fixes, and a new downloadable TWAIN plug-in solves two more issues: you can scan multiple documents at once, and Photoshop no longer crashes on the second scanning job.
+For Mac OS, the Photoshop CS5 12.0.4 update includes some TWAIN fixes, and a downloadable TWAIN plug-in solves two more issues: You can scan multiple documents at once, and Photoshop no longer crashes on the second scanning job.

 When you use TWAIN to import from an imaging device, you may encounter problems like the following:

 - Photoshop or your scanner application freezes or quits unexpectedly.

 - You are unable to close the scanner window.

 - The preview of the imported image, or the imported image itself, appears incorrect onscreen.